 In thinking about what it means to be pro-life, Christians must, to begin with, distinguish between protecting innocent life and protecting society against those who destroy life.

 Catholics who support capital punishment need not fear that they are not in accord with the teaching of the Catholic Faith.
-Many priests bishops attempt to circumvent traditional Church teaching by claiming that the teaching had been lawful in the past but today it is immoral and illicit.
+Many priests bishops attempt to circumvent traditional Church teaching by claiming that the teaching had been lawful in the past but today it is immoral and unnecessary.
 They substitute the politics of the moment for the tradition of the Church.
 Thus begins all heretical movements.
-When a pope or bishops claims that capital punishment is morally evil and should be banned, then either scripture, the Fathers and Doctors of the Church, and all previous popes were wrong— or the current priests and bishops are.
+When a pope or bishops claims that capital punishment should be banned, then either scripture, the Fathers and Doctors of the Church, and all previous popes were wrong— or the current priests and bishops are.
 There is no third alternative.

 To support capital punishment is to be nothing less than authentically Catholic.
 The magisterium of the Catholic Church has always recognized the morality of capital punishment and its necessity for a just ordering of society.
 Catholic bishops who preach opposition to the death penalty are not due the allegiance of faithful Catholics.
 Bishops exceed their authority and competence when they promote revisions of civil laws and attempt to coerce the Faithful to follow their defective opinions.
 The Catholic Church has always granted that authority to elected public officials.
 When Pilate told Jesus that he had the power to crucify him, Jesus answered, "You would have no power over me if it had not been given to you from above."